zitadel/zitadel/docs/docs/concepts/features/selfservice.md

 ### Other Clients

-We currently do not expose the Login APIs.
+We currently do not expose the Login API.
 Whereas you can register users via the management API, you can't login users with our APIs.
 This might be important in cases where you can't use a website (eg, Games, VR, ...).